zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. For each name server in *NS Set* determine if the name is [in-bailiwick] or [out-of-bailiwick].

-2. Create a set of name servers ("Name Servers") where each unique [out-of-bailiwick] name server name is linked to an empty set of IP addresses.
+2. Create a set of name servers ("Name Servers") where each unique [out-of-bailiwick] name server name in *NS Set* is linked to an empty set of IP addresses.

-3. For each [out-of-bailiwick] the name server do:
+3. For each [out-of-bailiwick] the name server name ("Name") in *NS Set* do:

-   1. If *Test Type* is "undelegated test" then if the name server has IP address specification (IPv4 or IPv6) in *Undelegated Data* then add the address or addresses to *Name Servers* and go to next server.
+   1. If *Test Type* is "undelegated test" then if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data* then add the address or addresses to *Name Servers* and go to next server.

-   2. Create one A query and one AAAA query for the name server name.
+   2. Create one A query and one AAAA query for the *Name*.

    3. Send the two queries doing normal recursive lookup to a resolver.

+   4. If CNAME or DNAME is returned for the *Name* then follow that, possibly in several steps, and use the resulting IP address or addresses.

-   4. Collect all IP addresses for the name server name add the address or addresses to *Name Servers* and go to next server.
+   4. Collect all IP addresses for the *Name* and add the address or addresses to *Name Servers* for that *Name* and go to next *Name*.

-4. Return the *Name Servers*.
+4. Output the *Name Servers*.

-### Outcome(s)
+### Outputs

-Outcome is the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.

 ### Special procedural requirements